Shyamsundar: Location

+It is 18 km from Bardhaman.

 Urbanisation

 95.54% of the population of Bardhaman Sadar South subdivision live in the rural areas.
 Only 4.46% of the population live in the urban areas, and that is the lowest proportion of urban population amongst the four subdivisions in Purba Bardhaman district.
 The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 CD block HQ

 The headquarters of Raina I CD block are located at Shyamsundar.

 Demographics

 As per the 2011 Census of India Shyamsundar had a total population of 4,903, of which 2,469 (50%) were males and 2,434 (50%) were females.
 Population below 6 years was 446.
 The total number of literates in Shyamsundar was 3,707 (83.17% of the population over 6 years).

 Transport

 There is Shymsundar railway station on the Bankura-Masagram line.
-As of January 2019, DEMU services are available between Bankura and Masagram.
+As of 3 November 2021, MEMU services are available between Bankura and Masagram.